webpack/webpack.js.org/src/content/configuration/output.md

 Be aware that if `MyLibrary` isn't defined earlier your library will be set in global scope.

-W> When using this option, an empty `output.library` will result in a broken output bundle.
+W> An empty string for `output.library` is invalid.
+You must specify a valid identifier that should be assigned.

 ### Expose Via Object Assignment